outl1ne/create-frontend/readme.md

 ### Configuration

-Configuration goes in the your package.json under the `od-frontend` field (default in parens):
+Configuration goes in the your package.json under the `create-frontend` field (default in parens):

 * `publicDirectory` (_public_) - Project's public root.
 Relative to project